 because it was one of the finest examples of a "wash-drawing" that he had

-Mr. Young, before he left us, commented briefly on the worth of Mr.
+Mr. Young, before he left us, commented briefly on the

-three of the best-known textbooks in advertising art --- namely, "Advertising
+of three of the best-known textbooks in advertising art --- namely, "Advertising

 Layout", "Modern Advertising Art" and "Technique of Advertising Layout"

 and has achieved international recognition as an authority in the field

 I mentioned many specific St. John illustrations that

 appealed to me and also mentioned by date various cover illustrations from